 For the CEOs and Heads of State: Four Seasons Mexico

-For business execs with “C” or “VP” in their title and powerful politicians, this is the default choice, just as it was when they booked 10 years ago.
+For business execs with “C” or “VP” in their title and powerful politicians, the Four Seasons in Mexico City is the default choice, just as it was when they booked 10 years ago.
 It’s hard to top this hotel’s mix of security combined with flawless service.
 The staffers speak multiple languages, they bring you things you need before you even realize you need them, and the courtyard with manicured plants and a fountain is one of the city’s loveliest places to escape the urban bustle.
-Two downsides right now are temporary: the traditional rooms could use some pizazz (a floor by floor renovation is happening this year) and the bank tower going up next door creates a lot of banging noise (they’re on pace to finish the main construction by mid-2014).
-We keep waiting for Four Seasons to drop their hefty Wi-Fi charges too.
+They completed room-by-room renovations in 2015 that made them a bit more contemporary and the giant bank tower going up next door was finally completed about the same time.
+We keep waiting for Four Seasons to drop their hefty Wi-Fi charges since they’re about the only hotel in the city that still charges extra for this essential service.
 But if you have clients to impress or want the most prestigious place to meet for lunch, the Four Seasons is the place.

-For Starwood points collectors and helicopter arrivals: St. Regis Mexico City
+For Marriott Bonvoy points collectors and helicopter arrivals: St. Regis Mexico City

 The main competition for the Four Seasons is this much newer 184-room hotel with 35 suites that rises in curvy steel and glass a few blocks down on Paseo de la Reforma.
 The contemporary take on mid-century modern design comes from the same firm that did Las Alcobas’ interiors and it certainly doesn’t look like a standard business chain hotel.
 You won’t find many with their own heliport either, like you have here on the roof.
 Spacious rooms come with plenty of gadgets and goodies, including a TV embedded in the bathroom mirror.
 Each floor has its own butler and facilities are extensive here, including a full spa and indoor swimming pool.
 You get robes and slippers, but you have to cough up $15 to access the web from your room.